A Fatal Case of COVID-19 in a Child with ALL: A Cytokine Storm and Hyperferritinemic MODS

 Kamit F., Malbora B., Atay A., Bayirli D., Bektas M.

-• Anahtar Kelimeler: acute lymphoblastic leukemia, coronavirus disease 2019 (COVID-19), critically ill children, hyperferritinemia, therapeutic plasma exchange
+• Keywords: acute lymphoblastic leukemia, coronavirus disease 2019 (COVID-19), critically ill children, hyperferritinemia, therapeutic plasma exchange

 Since little is known about dysregulated hyperinflammatory immunological responses causing acute severe infection and multisystem inflammatory syndrome in children associated with coronavirus disease 2019 (COVID-19), the available data on therapies for severe presentations in children are very limited.
 Describing experiences of severe pediatric COVID-19 presentations in more detail will help improve clinical practice.
 In this case report, we describe the complete clinical course of a 9-year-old girl previously diagnosed with Angelman syndrome and high-risk T cell acute lymphoblastic leukemia who had been receiving reinduction chemotherapy, presented with pneumonia and acute respiratory distress syndrome, and progressively developed hyperferritinemic multiple-organ failure, a cytokine storm, and coagulopathy associated with COVID-19.
 She was treated with therapeutic plasma exchange, tocilizumab, hydrocortisone, and favipiravir, but she died 7 days after her admission into our pediatric intensive care unit.
 The utility of therapeutic plasma exchange with other immunomodulatory therapies in severe presentations requires further trials.
 The spectrum of the inflammatory phenotypes associated with COVID-19 should be investigated and well defined to initiate the optimal treatment strategy on time.